dncc/dncc.github.io/source/_posts/2012-05-26-Installing-JAGS-and-rjags-on-arch.markdown

 CMD INSTALL ~/downloads/rjags_3-2.tar.gz
 {% endhighlight %}

 and this time it was installed!
-It remained just to develop some Bayesian models for predicting a stock price movements or whatever and make myself owfully rich ;).
+It remaines just to develop some Bayesian models for predicting a stock price movements or whatever, and make myself owfully rich ;).